-Chama, NM – a community nestled in the foothills of the Rocky Mountains in Northern New Mexico has been a hidden gem from so many.
-If you don’t live there or hunt in the area, chances are you don’t know what outdoor adventures you are missing out on in the summer for the whole family to enjoy.
-Find out here what Chama New Mexico outdoor summer activities are all about.
-I think you’ll be surprised at what all there is to do in and around this small town in New Mexico.
+Chama, NM – a community nestled in the foothills of the Rocky Mountains in Northern New Mexico has been a hidden gem for so many.
+If you don’t live or hunt in the area, chances are you don’t know what outdoor adventures you are missing out on in the summer for the whole family to enjoy.
+Find out here what Chama, New Mexico’s outdoor summer activities are all about.
+I think you’ll be surprised at what there is to do in and around this small town in New Mexico.

-Chama, New Mexico outdoor summer activities are something to check out.
+Chama, New Mexico, and its outdoor summer activities are things to check out.
 No skill levels are required!

-Just north of Santa Fe, a little over an hour’s drive, is the enduring mountain village, Chama, NM.
-It’s a great place for the outdoor enthusiast to spend time fishing, hiking, mountain biking, and hanging out enjoying nature, especially in the summer months.
+Just north of Santa Fe, a little over an hour’s drive, is the enduring mountain village of Chama, NM.
+It’s an excellent place for outdoor enthusiasts to spend time fishing, hiking, mountain biking, and enjoying nature, especially in the summer.
 It seems Chama’s summer season runs a long time –from the middle of May to October.
 When winter hits, it can be downright miserable f you’re not fond of the snow and cold weather, and so for that reason, many summer activities are not available.

 Outdoor Summer Activities In Chama

 If it weren’t for a customer of my husband’s, we wouldn’t have known about the Village of Chama.
-As of date, we have been to their place at least 5 times.
+As of date, we have been to their place at least five times.
 I’d say the best time to visit is in the summer if you enjoy nice weather and natural beauty.
-We have done quite a few summer activities in Chama over the past four or five years, including attending a very quaint outdoor wedding in May.
-I remember it snowed the day before we arrived, but the next day it was nice, and the wedding day turned out warm and perfect.
-The bride was beautiful, and the sounds of the nearby Chama river made her day so special.
+We have done several summer activities in Chama over the past four or five years, including attending a quaint outdoor wedding in May.
+I remember it snowed the day before we arrived, but the next day, it was nice, and the wedding day turned out warm and perfect.
+The bride was beautiful, and the sounds of the nearby Chama River made her day so special.
 The month of May can be a bit chilly, and you may see snow on the ground, as we did.
 Summer activities in Chama are just getting started in May.

 Besides the famous Cumbres & Toltec Scenic Railroad, which Chama is known for, there are plenty of other outdoor fun things to do in the summer.

-Exploring the mountains and trails where ever you’re staying doesn’t cost a penny.
+Exploring the mountains and trails wherever you’re staying doesn’t cost a penny.
 We love making words from sticks and rocks we find in nature….something else that is fun and doesn’t cost anything.
 Best things in life are free, aren’t they?